-When integrating a Compliant Portion that is not a Module, an application for End Product certificatiiton shall describe any variation form the specific End Product in which the applicable Compliant Portion was certified.
+When integrating a Compliant Portion that is not a Module, an application for End Product certification shall describe any variation form the specific End Product in which the applicable Compliant Portion was certified.
 Such integration shall be considered within the Class I, Class II, and Class III change rules by an APCB.

-An End Product application may cover a family of end product models, provided the compliant portion is identical, and the application shall describe the end product family in a sufficient! detail to permit evaluation of potential impact of product family variations on performance including radiated performance.
+An End Product application may cover a family of end product models, provided the compliant portion is identical, and the application shall describe the end product family in a sufficient detail to permit evaluation of potential impact of product family variations on performance including radiated performance.

-A End Product application is reviewed by APCB to determine testing requirements with reference to CSRL and section section 4.1.6, "Certification Program Class I/II/III Change Guidelines" 3.3.8.6.
+A End Product application is reviewed by APCB to determine testing requirements with reference to CSRL and section 3.3.8.6.
 Indicated testing shall be performed and documented in the End Product Compliance Folder.
-After the APCB has determined that all necessary certification requirements have been met and the logoany appropriate fee is paid, the APCB shall submit the end product into the End Product List along with necessary supporting documentation.
+After the APCB has determined that all necessary certification requirements have been met and any appropriate fee is paid, the APCB shall submit the end product into the End Product List along with necessary supporting documentation.

 It is allowed to start certification testing for an end product before the initial product completes its certification, on condition that the end product does not complete certification before the initial product completes and obtains its certificate.
-In all cases the end product must follow the rules and policies as defined in section 3.1.1.3.section 3.3.1.1
+In all cases the end product must follow the rules and policies as defined in section 3.3.1.1